berkeley-high-cs/eng-2024-adventure/README.md

 # Eng 2024 Adventure

 ##TODO
-- Item interface implementation (probably a FoodItem class first)
-- Weapon item class (awaiting merging)
+- Weapon item class
-- Creature interface implementation (awaiting merging)
+- Creature interface implementation
 - After that ^ attacking
-- Effects (awaiting merging)
 - A visual map that the player can access? (this would probably be like persistence where it'd be pretty complicated but the reward would be high)

 ## Items (Penn)